Generative multitask learning mitigates target-causing confounding: Experimental setup

-We need a metric to measure the severity of distribution shift between $p(y, y')$ and $q(y, y')$, such that predictive performance degrades w.r.t. the severity of shift.
+Our metric to measure the severity of target shift between $p(\b{y}, \b{y}')$ and $q(\b{y}, \b{y}')$ must be such that predictive performance degrades w.r.t. the severity of shift.
 Not all metrics satisfy this criteria.
-To build intuition, consider a single task binary classification problem where $P(Y = 1) = \theta$.
+To build intuition, consider a Bernoulli distribution where $P(Y = 1) = \theta$.
 If we use a norm-based metric such as total variation, this treats a change in $\theta$ from 0.6 to 0.8 and a change from 0.6 to 0.4 as being the same.
 However, from the point of view of prediction, the latter should be more detrimental, since it reverses the ranking of the classes.

-Similarly, Kullback-Keibler (KL) divergence is a common choice for measuring the distance between distributions, but it suffers from a related problem.
-Consider $\theta$ changing from 0.9 to 0.9999, and from 0.9 to 0.4.
+Similarly, Kullback-Leibler (KL) divergence is a common choice for measuring the distance between distributions, but it suffers from a related problem.
+Consider $\theta$ from above changing from $0.9$ to $0.9999$, and from $0.9$ to $0.4$.
 Due to taking the logarithm of a small number, KL divergence considers the first to be a more severe shift.
-This is undesirable, because the change from 0.9 to 0.4 represents a reversal in the ranking of the classes.
+This is undesirable, because the change from $0.9$ to $0.4$ represents a reversal in the ranking of the classes.

 These examples point to a need for a ranking-based metric, since a significant change to the ranking of classes is detrimental to predictive performance.
 Weighted rank correlation satisfies this.
-If the weighted rank correlation between $p(y, y')$ and $q(y, y')$ is positive with large magnitude, it means that there are no significant changes in the ranking of classes, and that the distribution shift is not severe.
+If the weighted rank correlation between $p(\b{y}, \b{y}')$ and $q(\b{y}, \b{y}')$ is positive with large magnitude, it means that there are no significant changes in the ranking of classes, and that the target shift is not severe.
 In contrast, if the weighted rank correlation is negative with large magnitude, it implies the rankings of classes has changed significantly.
-This constitutes a more severe distribution shift.
-We therefore use weighted Kendall's $\tau$~\citep{Shieh1998WeightedTau}, which we henceforth refer to as $\tau$, to measure the severity of distribution shift between $p(y, y')$ and $q(y, y')$.
+This constitutes a more severe target shift.
+We therefore use weighted Kendall's $\tau$~\citep{Shieh1998WeightedTau}, which we henceforth refer to as $\tau$, to measure the severity of target shift between $p(\b{y}, \b{y}')$ and $q(\b{y}, \b{y}')$.
 We provide the definition of $\tau$ in the supplementary material.
 It relies on a weighting function, for which we use $1 / (r + 1)$, where $r$ is the ranking.

-\subsection{Sampling $q(y, y')$}
+\subsection{Sampling $q(\b{y}, \b{y}')$}